wix-incubator/react-tdd-workshop/README.md

 Bonus:

 #### Add a server for game winning counter persistance:
-   1. Write a browser test for winning a game, refreshing the page, and testing for winning count.
+   1. Write a browser test that:

+      a.
+Win a game.
+      b.
+Refresh the page.
+      c.
+Testing for winning count.

    2. Write an integration test for server api endpoints
    3. Optional: write a component test for: